 - Similarly if none of the images truly strike you as outstanding you don’t have to give any 20s at all!

 - Try and be aware of and resist your own biases towards certain subjects and styles of photography when scoring.
+E.g. If you specialise in nature photography, consider whether this is influencing your scores for nature photographs in the competition one way or the other.

 Perhaps the hardest part of judging for many is having to stand up and give their views and scores in front of other members.
 For most of us public speaking does not come naturally, so it can be a slightly scary experience the first few times you do it.
 Just remember you are among friends and have your notes prepared and rehearsed and you’ll be fine.
 Here are some general tips for presenting your scores: